karpatkey/kpk-token/README.md

 ### Supply

-The initial total supply of 1 million karpatkey tokens is minted to the token contract's owner at deployment.
-Tokens can be minted or burned by the token contract's owner via the `mint` and `burn` methods, respectively.
+The initial total supply of 1 million karpatkey tokens is minted to the contract's owner at deployment.
+Tokens can be minted or burned by the contract's owner via the `mint` and `burn`, `burnFrom` methods, respectively.

+#### Burning and paused state

+When the contract is in paused state, token holders (other than the contract's owner) cannot burn tokens unless thay are allowlisted via `transferAllowlist` or are granted transfer allowance via `approveTransfer`with the recipient being the zero address.

+Once the contract is unpaused, token holders can freely burn tokens via the `burn`and `burnFrom` methods.

 ### ERC20 token recovery